-Attempting to showcase all wings of the party, moderate Sen. Mark Warner of Virginia spoke as did liberal Sen. Elizabeth Warren of Massachusetts.
-Warren was mobbed afterward by supporters.
+Attempting to bridge all parts of the party, Democrats invited moderate Sen. Mark Warren of Virginia and liberal Sen. Elizabeth Warren of Massachusetts.

-The event took place in the district of one of the GOP House members Democrats hope to defeat next year, Barbara Comstock.
-Democrats need to flip 24 GOP-held seats to regain the majority in the House.
+The event took place in the district of one of the GOP House members they hope to defeat next year, Barbara Comstock.

 —Lowering prescription drug prices.
 Suggestions include a new agency that could investigate drug manufacturer price hikes and allow Medicare to negotiate directly for the best drug prices.

 —Cracking down on corporate monopolies.
 Democrats would enact new standards to limit large mergers, and create a new consumer competition advocate.